grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 so you do not need to ingest the same data twice.
 In Grafana Mimir, you can deduplicate the data that you receive from HA pairs of Prometheus instances.

 Assume that there are two teams, each running their own Prometheus instance, which monitors different services: Prometheus `team-1` and Prometheus `team-2`.
-If the teams are running HA pairs, the individual Prometheus instances would be `team-1.a` and `team-1.b`, and `team-2.a` and `team-2.b`.
+If the teams are running Prometheus HA pairs, the individual Prometheus instances would be `team-1.a` and `team-1.b`, and `team-2.a` and `team-2.b`.

 Grafana Mimir only ingests from either `team-1.a` or `team-1.b`, and only from `team-2.a` or `team-2.b`.
-It does this by electing a leader replica for each cluster of Prometheus.
+It does this by electing a leader replica for each
+Prometheus server.
 For example, in the case of `team-1`, the leader replica would be `team-1.a`.
 As long as `team-1.a` is the leader, the samples that `team-1.b` receives are dropped.
 And if Grafana Mimir does not see any new samples from `team-1.a` for a short period of time (30 seconds by default), it switches the leader to `team-1.b`.

 If `team-1.a` goes down for a few minutes, Grafana Mimir’s HA sample handling will have switched and elected `team-1.b` as the leader.
 The failure